-Opportunities like this are around every corner.
-But tempting situations, whether a friend brandishing a weekend getaway or a store window showcasing the tablet of your dreams, don’t have to be a bad thing for your money.
+Opportunities to spend are around every corner.
+But tempting situations don’t have to be a bad thing for your money.
 Instead, we can choose to see them as opportunities to make good spending decisions instead.

 For advice on recrafting tempting situations into opportunities to exercise self-control, we spoke to Julia Galef, president and cofounder of the Center for Applied Rationality, and Syble Solomon, executive coach and creator of Money Habitudes, a game-like set of cards which helps start conversations about money.